 Polite but firm decline.
 The coordinator should say: "I completely understand the hesitation.
 Unfortunately, our scheduling system cannot reserve the provider's time without a card on file to enforce our 24-hour policy.
 Whenever you are ready to move forward, we would love to get you on the schedule."
 The overwhelming majority of serious patients will relent and provide the card, realizing that premium clinics operate with premium boundaries.

-In the context of Why Your Med Spa Cancellation Policy is Failing (And How to Fix It), we must address the fundamental friction that exists in manual intake.
+In the context of Why Your Med Spa Cancellation Policy Is Failing (And How to Fix It), we must address the fundamental friction that exists in manual intake.
 Every 'missed call' is a missed revenue opportunity, but more importantly, it's a signal of operational weakness that high-value prospects detect instantly.
 By bridging this gap with AI-driven intake, you're not just 'automating.'
 You're humanizing the interaction by ensuring that your clients get the attention they deserve, instantly.
 This is the math of responsiveness that wins markets.

-Strategic ROI: When we apply the Quiet Protocol math to Why Your Med Spa Cancellation Policy is Failing (And How to Fix It), the result is always the same—a dramatic reduction in cost-per-acquisition (CAC) and a significant increase in client lifetime value (LTV) through immediate resolution.
+Strategic ROI: When we apply the Quiet Protocol math to Why Your Med Spa Cancellation Policy Is Failing (And How to Fix It), the result is always the same: a dramatic reduction in cost-per-acquisition (CAC) and a significant increase in client lifetime value (LTV) through immediate resolution.

 Written by

-Director of Revenue Protocol · The Quiet Protocol
+Founder & Chief Architect · The Quiet Protocol

 Monthly Intelligence